m-fila/key4hep-doc/docs/developing-key4hep-software/SinglePackage.md

 where `<install_location>` should match the install location specified during cmake configuration with `-DCMAKE_INSTALL_PREFIX=<install_location>`.
 It's possible some packages may require specifying some extra environmental variables beside these, for example replacing some libraries with local libraries in `MARLIN_DLL` if needed.

-## Limitations

-While this approach works and any number of packages can be built this way, it is cumbersome to do so for many packages, as one has to repeat the cycle of configuring, building, and installing and then exporting the environment variables as many times as packages are installed.
-It is possible to miss packages, and then the cvmfs version will be used instead of the local one without notice.
-It's also cumbersome to reproduce the environment at a later time.
+While this approach works and any number of packages can be built this way, it is cumbersome and error-prone to do so for many packages.
+In such cases using `k4_local_repo` is strongly recommended.